canonical/subiquity/DESIGN.md

 try not to worry about how hard a UI would be to implement!

-The model is sometimes quite trivial, because it's basically defined by the curtin config, and sometimes much less so (e.g. the filesystem model).
+The model is sometimes quite trivial, because it's basically defined by the curtin config, and sometimes much less so (e.g. the storage model).

 Once the view code and the model exist, the controller "just" sits between them.
 Again, often this is simple, but sometimes it is not.